 Signal includes a built-in reminder feature that uses spaced repetition.
 To help you memorize your PIN, Signal will periodically ask you to confirm it.
 These reminders occur at the following intervals after the feature is first enabled:

 - 12 Hours

 Can I turn off these reminders?

 - It is important to memorize your PIN.
 We cannot recover your PIN if you forget it.

 - You will see the reminders less frequently if you consistently enter your PIN correctly.
 The reminders will become more frequent if multiple attempts are necessary.

-- To disable, go to Signal Settings > Privacy > SIGNAL PIN > PIN reminders > Enter your PIN > Turn Off or Turn Off Reminders.
+- To disable, go to Signal Settings > Privacy (Android) or Account (iOS) > under the section Signal PIN > PIN reminders > Enter your PIN > Turn Off or Turn Off Reminders.

 What if I do not see the option to turn off PIN reminders?